Kabir-dharshaaan-tech/Ecommerce-Follow-Along/README.md

 - +Array Mapping for Dynamic Rendering: Implemented mapping to iterate over product lists and render cards dynamically.

 - +Consistent UI Design: Ensured uniform styling for all products

+# Milestone 9 - Product Input Form

+## Overview
+In this milestone, we created a frontend form to take product details as input, including multiple images.

+## Features
+- Form to input product details
+- Supports multiple image uploads
+- Prepares data for future database storage

+## Submission
+Code is pushed to GitHub and publicly accessible.